kleinpanic/File-Transfer-Website/README.md

    - Check for the `venv` module and attempt installation if missing
    - Check for required binaries and prompt you to install any that are missing
    - Set up a virtual environment and install all Python dependencies
+   - Set up an Assets directory so the code can properly work

 ### Manual Installation
 If you'd prefer to install everything manually, follow these steps: